ja2-stracciatella/mod-wildfire-maps/README.txt

 ## What is this about?

 This is a modpack for JA2 Stracciatella, which lets you play on Wildfire maps with vanilla gameplay.
+You need to own both vanilla JA2 and JA2 Wildfire.

 ## What is this not?

-Wildfire also introduced new mercs, new weapons, new up-sized interface, new sound FX, etc. None of those are included in this mod.
+It only include the maps.
+Everything else such as the new mercs, new weapons, new up-sized interface, new sound FX, are not included.

 ## How do I install the mod?